lucasscharenbroch/personal-site/content/blog/apl-tutorial.md

         2 + -
 ```

-### Putting it All Together
+## Putting it All Together

-Here's an explanation of the initial example of Floyd-Warshall.
+Here's an explanation of the initial example of [Floyd-Warshall](https://en.wikipedia.org/wiki/Floyd-Warshall_algorithm).

 {{< highlight apl >}}
-⍝ Shortest path length matrix from weighted adjacency matrix Nm, using Floyd-Warshall
+⍝ Shortest path length matrix from weighted adjacency matrix Y, using Floyd-Warshall
 ⍝ (taken from aplcart.info)
-(⊃⍳⍤≢(⊢⌊⌷⍤1∘.+⌷)/⍤,⊂)Nm
+(⊃⍳⍤≢(⊢⌊⌷⍤1∘.+⌷)/⍤,⊂)Y

-⍝ this is a train (in parenthesis) being applied to the matrix Nm
+⍝ this is a train (in parenthesis) being applied to the matrix Y
 ⍝ (⍤), (∘.), and (/) are operators (dyadic, monadic, and monadic, resp.)
 ⍝ (this may be easy to tell from the syntax highlighting)
 ⍝ but all other glyphs in the train are functions